Taludas/SmallModsCollection/README.md

 <details>
     <summary>The little problem which actually isn't one</summary>

-With this mod enabled you could potentially exploit the expedition feature of the game, since every item inside the holds of your ship counts towards the success propability of the selected expedition.
+With this mod enabled you could potentially exploit the expedition feature of the game, since every item inside the holds of your ship counts towards the success probability of the selected expedition.
 So you could just load a stack of 6 legendary items and never have problems with the "minigame" again.
 But as you could have stacked ActionItems like the pirate flags before and no one has done that, I believe in you all, that you use this feature wisely and maturely to only not get crazy over buying items at Eli.
 </details>

 -----